ICT-Owls/ICT-Owls.github.io/index.md

 #### Goal

-Create a foundation with a project website.
+Create a foundation for the website, with the ability to add users and events, with a project website.

 ## Members